Sonic-DE/sonic-desktop-interface/README.md

 This repository contains only components specific to the desktop form factor.
 Components which are more generic can be found elsewhere under the [Plasma group](https://invent.kde.org/plasma/) or in individual repositories.
 For example:

-* [Plasma Workspace](https://invent.kde.org/plasma/plasma-workspace) contains more generic code shared between Desktop, Mobile, and other form factors of Plasma.
+* [plasma-workspace-sonic](https://github.com/Sonic-DE/plasma-desktop-sonic) contains more generic code shared between Desktop, Mobile, and other form factors of Plasma.
 If you can't find what you're looking for in plasma-desktop, look here first.
 * [libplasma](https://invent.kde.org/plasma/libplasma) includes the building blocks for Plasma widgets.
 * [Plasma NetworkManager Applet](https://invent.kde.org/plasma/plasma-nm) has code for the network manager widget.
 * [Plasma PulseAudio Applet](https://invent.kde.org/plasma/plasma-pa) is where the code for the PulseAudio KCM and widget lives.